-Customer is prompted to "continue" browsing Host's website.

-E-mail confirmation is sent to customer detailing order information, fulfillment process, customer service 60 terms and procedures, and other relevant information.

-Order is transmitted to the Merchant electronically, via e-mail or direct link to order entry system.
+- Customer is prompted to "continue" browsing Host's web- - E-mail confirmation is sent to customer detailing order information, fulfillment process, customer service terms and procedures, and other relevant information. - Order is transmitted to the Merchant electronically, via e-mail or direct link to order entry system. - Order is logged into transaction database and logged by system in conjunction with Host referral information.

-Order is logged into transaction database and logged by system in conjunction with Host referral information.
-65 Host is notified that a sale has been made and commission dollars have been earned.
+Host is notified that a sale has been made and commission dollars have been earned.